Chamois Cream for Cycling

 No more sore spots after long bike rides!
 Chamois cream can provide relief.
 Here’s how to find the right one and use it well.

-It's gotten cold, but you're still ready to ride?
-What is important when choosing the right winter jersey...
+It's gotten cold, but you're still eager to bike?
+Here's what you need to know when choosing the right winter jersey.

 High speed, wind, continuous high intensity: this constant on the one hand and the wind on the other hand are the crucial points for Road bike clothing.